 Most of the additional provisions from the bill are very specific.
 For example, the Act will make it easier and less expensive for small business owners to set up retirement plans for employees.
 It may also allow many part-time workers to start participating in their employer-sponsored retirement plans.

 Bottom Line: The biggest changes from the SECURE Act will affect individuals who turned 70 ½ after January 1st 2020, because it will delay their first RMD withdrawals.
-If you have questions about how the SECURE Act might affect you, please do not hesitate to give us a call at (704) 553-8006.Retirement Income, Tax Planning
+If you have questions about how the SECURE Act might affect you, please do not hesitate to give us a call at (704) 553-8006.Retirement Income, Retirement Planning, Tax Planning